From tarot readings to Gemini memes, astrology has officially infiltrated work culture

 At Helpr, astrology and tarot have helped build what Edwards describes as a “very bizarre type of corporate culture.”
 Many of Helpr’s employees use the Co-Star app, where they can follow each other and check their compatibility, but they’re partial to tarot, which Edwards says empowers her to tap into her intuition.
 Bringing up astrology in a job interview isn’t out of the ordinary.
 “If an interview has gone well,” she says, “it wouldn’t be unreasonable for us to ask that question: ‘No pressure, but what’s your sign?'”

 Edwards keeps a deck of tarot cards in the office, and when people come by for a meeting, she often asks if they want to pull a card.
-“Usually for people it’s kind of strange and they’ll say, ‘Huh, that’s funny.
+“Usually for people it’s kind of strange, and they’ll say, ‘Huh, that’s funny.
 How do I do this?'”
 Since Helpr’s office is in a building with several other companies, some of their neighbors even stop by the tarot deck.
 “It’s not unusual for people to stop by and say, ‘I’m having a day.
 Can I pull a card?'” she says.

 Edwards and her cofounder even keep a tarot deck handy while making business decisions.
 “If we’re fundraising and thinking of strategy, and we’re like, ‘What are we missing about this that we need to know?’
 We might pull a card to pull the conversation in a different direction.”
 If they pull a card that represents “abundance,” for example, they might pursue a new product idea.
 For Edwards, it can be a tool to curb overthinking or anxiety over making a decision one way or the other.